Terraria launches for Nintendo Switch

 The 2D sandbox game first came out for PC in 2011.
 It has since released for many consoles, including the PlayStation 4 and Xbox One, and mobile.
 Terraria has sold over 27 million copies.

-Terraria has been out for a long time, but developer Re-Logic still makes updates for the game.
-Journey’s End will add more items, mini-bosses a golf mini-game, and a new Master Mode difficulty when it launches for free later this year.
+Terraria has been out for a long time, but developer Re-Logic still makes updates for its successful game.
+Journey’s End will add more items, minibosses a golf minigame, and a new Master Mode difficulty when it launches for free later this year.

-The game focuses on players exploring a procedurally-generated world, similar to Minecraft.
+The game focuses on players exploring a procedurally generated world, similar to Minecraft.
 But Terraria is 2D instead of 3D, so it’s able to stand out from such lofty competition.